clyvonsardana/person_classifier_duplicate/README.md

-# person_classifier_duplicate
+# Person_classifier_duplicate
-This is an HR chatbot application built using Flask, TensorFlow, and Keras
+This is an Person_classifier application built using Flask, TensorFlow

 # Prerequisites